-Based on the information provided in the Compliance Supplement Form, NEH staff prepare a report on the state humanities councils and present it to the National Council on the Humanities each July.
+Based on the information provided in the annual plan and the annual reports submitted following the close of the most recently completed funding period, NEH staff prepare a report on the state humanities councils and present it to the National Council on the Humanities each July.
 The National Council advises the NEH chairman on grants.
 The chairman takes into account the advice provided during this review process and, by law, makes all funding decisions.